ecEthanCar/silver-deer/design/design-journey.md

 1. **Home Page**
 ![mobile_layout_home](mobile-home.jpg)
 Explanation:
+The logo and navigation bar will still appear in the mobile display.
+However, the big image right below will not be displayed as it will take up too much space.
+The home page will instead begin with the title of the Civic Ecology Lab and then feature the introduction text below.
+The video and list of expectations will then follow underneath so that it can each part can be viewed as the user scrolls.

 2. **Course Page**
 ![mobile_layout_course](mobile-course.jpg)
 Explanation:
+The course page on the mobile design will not have an image as it will take up too much space.
+Instead, each course will start with the course title and the enroll button underneath.
+The tabs will then take up the horizontal space and the content underneath the tab will change based on the selected tab.

 3. **Resource Page**
 ![mobile_layout_resource](mobile-research.jpg)
 Explanation:
+The resources page resembles the desktop layout of this page as it begins with the title and lists all projects or publications underneath.
+Each project/publication will take its own line and the content stacks vertically as this is a mobile display and the information is viewed from top to bottom.

 4. **Gallery Page**
 ![mobile_layout_gallery](mobile-gallery.jpg)
 Explanation:
+The gallery page will maintain the carousels from the desktop version.
+However, the carousels will have bigger arrows that take up the whole height of the carousel so that it is more easily clickable on a small screen.
+The descriptions for each image may also be hidden so the words do not take up the limited space and instead focus on the images.

 **Desktop Design:**